Rehabilitation (penology): Psychopathy and recidivism

 Psychopaths also have a markedly distorted sense of the potential consequences of their actions, not only for others, but also for themselves.
 They do not, for example, deeply recognize the risk of being caught, disbelieved or injured as a result of their behaviour.

 Criticism

 Some criticisms of rehabilitative systems are that they can authorize lengthy restrictions of liberty (to allow time for diagnosis and treatment) and broad assumptions of governmental power over offenders' personalities.
 Moreover, due process concerns can be implicated by a lack of traditional safeguards of defendants' procedural rights in rehabilitative processes.
 Some rehabilitative programs, such as drug courts, have also been criticized for widening the net of penal control by sentencing more defendants to prison for violations of treatment regimes than would have gone to prison in the absence of those programs.

+Some types of rehabilitation programs were found ineffective in decreasing recidivism.